bhoward/focsipedia/docs/fp/types.md

    r)\land(q\rightarrow r)$.
 Give the analogous ReasonML functions that show the 1-1 correspondence between the types `disj('a, 'b) => 'c` and `('a => 'c, 'b => 'c)`.

-## TODO
-another page on common patterns of recursion: map, reduce, fold, accumulator, auxilliary function, tail-recursion, mutual recursion.
-A page on functional graphics.
-A summary page on ReasonML.